xwpken/xwpken.github.io/_posts/2025-09-21-blogs-elas.md

 ## Basic Concepts

 The relationship between stress \( \sigma \) and strain \( \varepsilon \) in a linear elastic material is given by Hooke's law:

 $$
 \sigma = E \varepsilon
 $$

-where $E$ is the Young's modulus, a material property that measures stiffness.
+where \( E \) is the Young's modulus, a material property that measures stiffness.

 For three-dimensional problems, the generalized Hooke's law can be written as: